- Author News, Deals

 First lesson—never end a sentence with a preposition, the way I just did.
 (Second lesson—once you know the rules, do whatever the heck you want, the way I just did!)
+So with Chip on vacation and taking a bit of time away, I’m going to share a series I did on his blog a while back.
 I’ll try to split my time pretty evenly between the mechanics side and the story/writing side of things so this doesn’t become “just” a grammar series, but until people stop sending me submissions in which the commas are outside of the quotation marks, I’m going to carry on reminding people of the rules Miss Stinson tried to teach them in 9th grade.

 For a month now I’ve been doing “Ask the Agent” — your chance to ask anything you want of a literary agent.
 We had one person write in to say, “A memoir is a deeply personal story covering many avenues of thought.
 My tell-all of escaping the mental imprisionment of American Fundamental Extremism (having been inadvertently exiled because I admitted to being gay) is hard to pigeonhole.
 How do I determine how to present it to its broadest advantage, and find an agent who can appreciate the scope of its message?”